Whyzanet/WhyzaGC/README.md

 https://github.com/gbonacini/nuclear_random_number_generator

 As mentioned, I added a simple random number generator, which seems to work well on the ESP32 platform.
+The random number generator uses the pulse signal from the MightyOhm to generate a hardware interrupt which will read the current value from a looping counter ( basically a roulette wheel ) that loops and counts from 0 to 15, which is then output as a hex value to serial/telnet/HTTP (Tlog).

 It is disabled by default.
 You enable it via true or false at the top section of the ino file